matrix-org/matrix.org/content/legal/privacy-notice.md

 * Your email address
 * Your Matrix ID (optional)

 Donorbox manages payment processing via Stripe.
-You can review their Privacy Policy here: https://donorbox.org/privacy
+You can review their Privacy Policy here.

 **2.2.1.4 Information collected for Event Management**